A drive-up window and a book return are located in the alley on the north side of the library.

 You must have a library card (without fines or overdue items) or fill out a visitor pass to use the Technology Room.
 Ask at the circulation desk for more information.

 The library also offers free wireless Internet access for those using laptops or handheld devices.

 The Die Cut room is located in the lower level of the library.
+Two Accu-cut machines and one Cricut machine are available.
+Bring your own laptop or tablet to use the Cricut.
+Cutting mats are not provided.
 Please ask for access at the Service Desk.